sensu/sensu-go/cli/GUIDELINES.md

 giant cudgel in hand; swung at a poor unsuspecting demon and the game didn't immediately respond by flinging the enemy across the map?
 You would quickly decry the game's poor netcode.
 Of course this isn't the case.
-Accompanied by a satisfying thunk the demon goes flying, the swing even ruptures nearby barrels, and you feel godlike.
+Accompanied by a satisfying thunk the demon goes flying, the swing kicks up dust, even ruptures nearby barrels, and you feel godlike.

 With this in mind...

+### Activity Indicators

 Not all end-users internet connections are made equally, nor can we assume all connections between our users and Sensu installations will always be low